 - are 2 hours and 15 minutes long, 9 times a day

 - prices vary from 61 USD (inc. luggage and fees) to 300 USD last-minute

 - the average price for the closest month is 100 USD

 Flights from Santiago to the Southern Patagonian city of Punta Arenas:

 - depart from Santiago 13 times a day

 - cheapest price you will find is about 3 mounts in advance for 65 USD (incl. luggage and taxes)

-- average price for tickets within next month are 110-140 USD
+- the average price for tickets within next month is 110-140 USD